JoelLopezVillanueva/JoelLopezVillanueva/README.md

 # Hi there!
 I'm Joel López Villanueva 👋

 I am a 4th-year **Physics and Mathematics Double Degree** student at the University of Oviedo.
-I am deeply passionate about the intersection of theoretical physics and computing, with a strong focus on quantum information theory, quantum machine learning, and the simulation of complex systems.
+I am deeply passionate about the intersection of theoretical physics and computing, with a strong focus on quantum information theory and quantum machine learning.

 ## 🔬 Interests & Research Focus
 * **Quantum Computing & QML:** Exploration of variational quantum algorithms, quantum feature maps, and post-quantum cryptography.